telerik/kendo-ui-core/docs/controls/data-management/grid/excel-export.md

     </script>
 ```

-### Column Templates

-The Grid does not use [column templates](/api/javascript/ui/grid#configuration-columns.template) during the Excel export&mdash;it exports only the data.
-The reason for this behavior is that a column template might contain arbitrary HTML which cannot be converted to Excel column values.
-For more information on how to use a column template that does not contain HTML, refer to [this column template example]({% slug howto_use_column_template_grid %}).

-### Column Format

-The Grid does not use [column formats](/api/javascript/ui/grid.html#configuration-columns.format) during the Excel export because some Kendo UI formats are incompatible with Excel.
-To format the cell values, set the [`format`](/api/javascript/ooxml/workbook.html#configuration-sheets.rows.cells.format) option of the cells.

-For more information on the formats that are supported by Excel, refer to [this page](https://support.office.com/en-us/article/Create-a-custom-number-format-78f2a361-936b-4c03-8772-09fab54be7f4).

-For more information on how to format cell values, refer to [this example]({% slug howto_format_cell_values_grid %}).

-### Detail Template

-The Grid does not export its [detail template](/api/javascript/ui/grid#configuration-detailTemplate) for the same reason as it does not export its column templates.
-If the detail template contains another Grid, follow [the example on the exporting a detail Grid]({% slug howto_exportto_excel_masterand_detail_grid %}).

 ### Row Type

 Each row has a `type` field that can be used to distinguish between the various row types in the Grid.